Project-Group-Computer-Networks/OurTorrent/README.md

    - Rich package for table formatting
    - urrlib3 library for HTTP connections

-### Note: Use Ubuntu systems since the project uses POSIX library, unavailable on Windows
+**Note: Since the project uses POSIX libraries which are unavailable on Windows, it is requested to use a Linux system.**

 ## Installation